ArenaNet Fires Two Guild Wars Game Developers Over Twitter Exchange

 — Jessica Price (@Delafina777) July 4, 2018

-In almost no time, a thread regarding the exchange appeared on Reddit, and in game forums, and everyone seemingly had a side.
+In almost no time, a thread regarding the exchange appeared on Reddit and in game forums, and everyone seemingly had a side.
 While gamers were mostly siding with Deroir, other game developers were siding with Price.
-Fries, was one that came in and publicly defended Price.
+Fries was one that came in and publicly defended Price.
 In the end, sides mattered very little once ArenaNet got involved.

 “Recently two of our employees failed to uphold our standards of communicating with players.
 Their attacks on the community were unacceptable.
 As a result, they’re no longer with the company.
 I want to be clear that the statements they made do not reflect the views of ArenaNet at all.
 As a company we always strive to have a collaborative relationship with the Guild Wars community.
 We value your input.
 We make this game for you.”